 - B-Mincome: testing the effectiveness of a universal basic income to tackle poverty in Barcelona

-We actively seek collaborations, partnerships and commissions for bespoke research if you would like to work with us or find out more about more about our current research, please do get in touch with Dr Mary Hodgson, Director of Research at email@example.com
+We actively seek collaborations, partnerships and commissions for bespoke research.
+If you would like to work with us or find out more about more about our current research, please get in touch with Victoria Boelman, Director of Research at firstname.lastname@example.org